JackDaWack/AIdotX/README.txt

 6/5/2025
 -Issues with randomness in think_and_act have been resolved, though it seems to exhibit no real strategy to win.
+-replaced get_surrounding_spaces with get_empty_neighbors.
+-AI now seems to slightly prefer moving to more immediate spaces, though there is variation to be tweeked.

 6/1/2025
 -Modified Main function for testing.